 We are thrilled to welcome our community back to the Woods after a year and a half apart.
 Time in nature, time together, and time spent engaging with art and music are what our souls need right now.
 We are excited to provide that in a spacious, safe and beautiful outdoor setting.

 Suggested donation is $15 per adult, kids free.
 Ticket packages with perks and sponsorship opportunities available.
 All proceeds support the programming of A Studio in the Woods.
 Located on the west bank in Lower Algiers at 13401 Patterson Road, New Orleans LA, 70131 – about a 25 minute drive from downtown New Orleans.
 Parking is limited, carpooling is encouraged.

-PLEASE NOTE: Dogs are unfortunately not able to attend FORESTival unless they are a registered service animal.
+No outside food or beverages.
+Dogs are not able to attend FORESTival unless they are a registered service animal.